petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     git config --global credential.helper 'cache --timeout=3600'

+One-time override of a configuration variable for a single call via `git -c`:

+    # use a http proxy for this call only
+    git -c "http.proxy=address:port" clone https://...

 ## Use basic auth for a repo
 To configure that a particular user/password should be used for certain https